-This is a graduate program that leads to a Master of Education degree in special education is offered.
-Applicants are required to present evidence of previous successful experience in working with children and display a commitment to teaching children with disabilities through an interview.
+This is a graduate program that leads to a Master of Education degree in Special Education.
+Applicants are required to present evidence of previous successful experience in working with students and a commitment to teaching students with disabilities.

-Those candidates who apply for the teacher certification program in special education and hold no educational certification in another field must complete additional requirements that are determined after a review of their official transcripts.
 A maximum of 9 credits in special education may be accepted when non-matriculated students make application to the special education program.